Nacho Gil: Ponferradina

 Gil terminated his contract with Valencia on 19 July 2019, and signed for second division team SD Ponferradina just hours later.

 He played 35 matches in all competitions during his spell, scoring his only goal on 22 December 2019 in the 3–2 away victory against UD Almería.

 Cartagena

 On 18 August 2020, agreed to a two-year deal at FC Cartagena, newly promoted to the second tier.
 He scored once – in a 4–1 loss at Sporting de Gijón on 26 March 2022– also being sent off as a late substitute in a 1–0 away win over league leaders UD Almería on 2 January that year.

 Gil was released at the end of his contract in June 2022, as the club declined an extension.

 New England Revolution

 On 18 August 2022, Gil joined New England Revolution of Major League Soccer.
 He made his debut on 10 September as a late substitute in a 2–1 loss at the New York Red Bulls.

+Gil signed a new two-year deal on 5 January 2023, with a one-year option for 2025.
+He missed the first five months of the 2023 season due to a knee injury, returning to action on 26 July in the 5–1 away win over Atlético San Luis in the group stage of the Leagues Cup, replacing Noel Buck after 63 minutes.

+Gil scored his first goal for the club on 1 March 2024, in a 3–0 victory against Club Atlético Independiente in the round of 32 of the CONCACAF Champions Cup.
+His only in the MLS came 22 days later, in the 1–1 home draw with Chicago Fire FC.

+Gil was not offered a new contract at the end of the 2024 campaign.

+Later career

+Following a brief spell with Volos F.C. in the Super League Greece, Gil returned to Spain on 16 July 2025, signing a two-year deal with Primera Federación side CD Tenerife.

 Personal life

-Gil's elder brother, Carles, is also a footballer and an attacking midfielder.
+Gil's elder brother, Carles, was also a footballer and an attacking midfielder.
 He also came through at Valencia, and the pair were teammates at New England.